maxsolomonhenry/teleaffect-data/README.md

-# teleaffect-data
+# Teleaffect data analysis
-Data analysis for teleaffect studies
+Data analysis for teleaffect studies.

+See `notebooks` for jupter notebooks with data crunching and cleaning.